Written by: Katie Constantine

 The Dada art movement, originating in 1916 Zurich, was a reaction to WWI as people were frustrated with the state of society and the world.
 The movement’s goal was to mock and critique the bourgeois while rejecting traditional values by altering pieces of art and everyday items.
 Eventually, it inspired and gave way to surrealism, but has continued to influence art throughout the 20th and 21st centuries.

-When Banksy arrived on the scene with his depiction of famous paintings in unusual scenarios, like Mona Lisa holding a bazooka, he reinvigorated the Dada influence, thus leading to an explosion of famous eclectic paintings getting new life.
-Current artists are following suit by taking popular pieces and adding their own take to them, whether it be in the form of a funny caption, a political stance, or just a modern twist.
+When Banksy arrived on the scene with his depiction of famous paintings in unusual scenarios, like Mona Lisa holding a bazooka, he reinvigorated the Dada influence, thus leading to an explosion of famous eclectic paintings receiving a new life.
+Current artists are following suit by taking popular pieces and adding their own artistic take to them, whether it be in the form of a funny caption, a political stance, or just a modern twist.
 While many portraits during periods like the Regency era and the Victorian era had subjects showing little emotion, the alterations by current artists have them suddenly brimming with personality.

 Digital